A promissory note is a written agreement between a borrower and a lender to formalize the lending of money.

 The Takeaway

 Promissory notes create a binding promise to repay borrowed money.
-This financial agreement can be used when borrowing money from individuals and financial institutions.
+This financial agreement can be used when borrowing money from individuals, financial institutions, or both.
+To be valid, the note must contain all the important details about the principal, the loan term, the interest rate, and must be signed by both parties to the agreement.

 Photo credit: iStock/fizkes